-The railroad is now completely developed with plants and art, with a backdrop of both old and new buildings.
-Some of which you may recognize.
+The railroad is now completely developed with plants and art, with a backdrop of both old and new buildings, some of which you may recognize.

 as could a bunch of other critters like these bugs.
-Edited: it’s always fun to discover new insects and thank you to everyone who helped to identify these as milkweed bugs.
+Update: it’s always fun to discover new insects and thank you to everyone who helped me to identify these as milkweed bugs.
 They look very similar to boxelder bugs, but since these are on flower pods, my best guess is milkweed bugs.

 The pathways recycle water by allowing it to drain into adjacent planting beds.
 I saw parts of the garden being watered, but the native plants are established and I would guess they don’t need much additional irrigation.
 Although there was a little splash fountain to cool off.

 The High Line was just packed with people enjoying a coffee and some fresh air.
-It is clearly a very well used, and well loved, urban green space.
+It is clearly a very well used and well loved urban green space.
 I’m so glad that I had the opportunity to walk it.

 - The New York Botanical Garden in the Fifth Season